Hepcidin: Regulation

-Hepcidin synthesis and secretion by the liver is by iron stores, inflammation (hepcidin is an acute phase reactant), hypoxia, and erythropoiesis.
-In response to large iron stores, production of Bone Morphogenic Protein (BMP) is induced, which binds to receptors on hepatocytes and induces hepcidin expression via the SMAD pathway.
+Hepcidin creation (synthesis) and secretion by the liver is controlled by iron stores, inflammation (hepcidin is an acute phase reactant), hypoxia, and production of red blood cells (erythropoiesis).
+In response to large iron stores, production of bone morphogenic protein (BMP) is induced, which binds to receptors on hepatocytes and induces hepcidin expression via the SMAD pathway.
 Inflammation causes an increase in hepcidin production by releasing the signaling molecule interleukin-6 (IL-6), which binds to a receptor and upregulates the HAMP gene via the JAK/STAT pathway.
 Hypoxia negatively regulates hepcidin production via production the transcription factor hypoxia-inducible factor (HIF), which under normal conditions is degraded by von Hippel-Lindau (VHL) and prolyl dehydrogenase (PHD).
-When hypoxia is induced, however, PHD is inactivated, thus allowing HIF to down-regulate hepcidin production.
+However, when hypoxia is induced, PHD is inactivated, thus allowing HIF to down-regulate hepcidin production.
 Erythropoiesis decreases hepcidin production via production of erythropoietin (EPO), which has been shown to down-regulate hepcidin production.

-Severe anaemia is associated with low hepcidin levels, even in the presence of inflammation.
-Erythroferrone, produced in erythroblasts, has been identified as inhibiting hepcidin and so providing more iron for hemoglobin synthesis in situations such as stress erythropoiesis.
+Severe anemia is associated with low hepcidin levels, even in the presence of inflammation.
+Erythroferrone, produced in red blood cells (erythroblasts), has been identified as inhibiting hepcidin, thus providing more iron for hemoglobin synthesis in situations such as stress erythropoiesis.

-Vitamin D has been shown to decrease hepcidin, in cell models looking at transcription and when given in large doses to human volunteers.
-Optimal function of hepcidin may be predicated upon the adequate presence of vitamin D in the blood.
+Vitamin D has been shown to decrease hepcidin, both in cell models looking at transcription and when given in large doses to human volunteers.
+Optimal function of hepcidin may require adequate levels of vitamin D in the blood.

 History

-The peptide was initially reported in January 1998 by Valore,E., Park,C. and Ganz,T. in the SWISS-PROT database as entry P81172 and named hepcidin after it was observed that it was produced in the liver ("hep-") and appeared to have bactericidal properties ("-cide" for "killing").
-Detailed descriptions were published in 2000-2001.
-Although it is primarily synthesized in the liver, smaller amounts are synthesised in other tissues such as fat cells.
+Hepcidin was initially reported and named in January 1998, after it was observed that it was produced in the liver and appeared to have bactericidal (bacteria-killing) properties.
+Detailed descriptions were published in 2000–2001.
+Although it is primarily synthesized in the liver, smaller amounts are synthesized in other tissues such as fat cells.

-Hepcidin was first discovered in human urine and serum Soon after this discovery, researchers discovered that hepcidin production in mice increases in conditions of iron overload as well as in inflammation.
-Genetically modified mice engineered to overexpress hepcidin died shortly after birth with severe iron deficiency, again suggesting a central and not redundant role in iron regulation.
-The first evidence that linked hepcidin to the clinical condition known as the anemia of inflammation came from the lab of Nancy Andrews in Boston when researchers looked at tissue from two patients with liver tumors with a severe microcytic anemia that did not respond to iron supplements.
+Hepcidin was first discovered in human urine and blood serum.
+Soon after this discovery, researchers discovered that hepcidin production in mice increases in conditions of iron overload as well as inflammation.
+Genetically modified mice engineered to overexpress hepcidin died shortly after birth with severe iron deficiency, again suggesting that hepcidin plays a central and not redundant role in iron regulation.

+The first piece of evidence that linked hepcidin to the clinical condition known as the anemia of inflammation came from the lab of Nancy Andrews in Boston, when researchers looked at tissue from two patients with liver tumors with a severe microcytic anemia that did not respond to iron supplements.
 The tumor tissue appeared to be overproducing hepcidin, and contained large quantities of hepcidin mRNA.
-Removing the tumors surgically cured the anemia.Taken together, these discoveries suggested that hepcidin regulates the absorption of iron into the body.
+Removing the tumors surgically cured the anemia.

+Taken together, these discoveries suggested that hepcidin regulates the absorption of iron into the body.